-Action Follow-up -

-Action(s) Resn Deadline Duoguoga Ctotuc ACHOHISI IRESD.
-Deachne Progress SIZILIS
+Action Follow-up Action(s) Resp.
+Deadline Deadline Progress Status

-Decision to take Since the IL VAT costs cannot be gotten back through the Consulate anymore, the VAT for the works of phase 2 in East Jerusalem will be advanced but its reimbursement will be sought through the Palestinian Ministry of Finance with a specific invoice (Moqasa). , 0, Steering Committee
+Decision to take Since the IL VAT costs cannot be gotten back through the Consulate anymore, the VAT for the works of phase 2 in East Jerusalem will be advanced but its reimbursement will be sought through the Palestinian Ministry of Finance with a specific invoice (Moqasa).
+20/03/2018 Steering Committee

+Action Follow-up

+Action(s) Resp.
+Deadline Progress Status

-Decision to take The design and construction of 7 schools in East Jerusalem (Phase 2) will be carried out in co-management and 800k€ are reallocated from A-01-04 (Own Management) to A-01-02 (Co-Management) budget lines.
-Steering Committee
+Decision to take

+The design and construction of 7 schools in East Jerusalem (Phase 2) will be carried out in co-management and 800k€ are reallocated from A-01-04 (Own Management) to A-01-02 (Co- Management) budget lines.
+20/0 03/2018 Ste ering Committee

 Decision to take The School IV project and the new EU- funded project proposal (RiSE) will be integrated as one intervention.
-School IV project will co-fund the RiSE project through three budget lines: A-01-02 School construction / 1,8M€ / 7 schools rehab EJ Phase 2 20/03/2018 Steering Committee

-A-02-06 Extra-curricular activities / 80k€

-A-02-07 Environment Awareness

-Activities / 40k€
+School IV project will co-fund the RiSE project through three budget lines: A-01-02 School construction / 1,8M€ / 7 schools rehab EJ Phase 2 20/03/2018 Steering Committee A-02-06 Extra-curricular activities / 80k€ A-02-07 Environment Awareness Activities / 40k€

+Action Follow-up

-Action Follow-up Follow-up Action(s) Resp.
+Action(s) Resp.
 Deadline Progress Status

-Decision to take The remaining balance of the project shall be used to fund Hebron Industrial School equipment and furniture for the Kindergarten units created through the project.
-20/03/2018 Steering Committee
+Decision to take

+The remaining balance of the project shall be used to fund Hebron Industrial School equipment and furniture for the Kindergarten units created through the project.
+20/0 03/2018 Ste eering Committee